adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #100 Have finished all the lectures for Week-1 and Week-2.
 Going to be doing the assignments of the first two weeks next.

 #101 Finished up all the assignments for Week-1.
 Will finish assignment for Week-2.

+#102 Week-1 is all complete.
+Need to finish Week-2 work.
+Have moved on to Week-3.